 To know Tom Randall, I mean, we have sent literally hundreds of our people on mission trips over there.
 I mean, we built that orphanage for him, we have seen him interact with the kids, we have seen Mr. Luchavez’ interact with the kids — there is no possibility that it is a sex trafficking thing, I mean, that is beyond the pale.

 Jan 19, 2014 - Joe Coffey says a girl made up allegation

 Joe Coffey told all services at Christ Community Chapel that a girl had made up an allegation because she was angry about being disciplined.
 Coffey claimed the church was experiencing an attack from Satan.
 He said he had appealed to Ohio Senator Rob Portman, who reached out to the Philippine ambassador about the case.
 He said Tom Randall’s ministry was paying all attorney fees for him, Toto and Jake.

 Jan 19, 2014 - Karen Randall says multiple complainants

-Karen Randall wrote to supporters referring to plural complainants.
+Karen Randall wrote to supporters referring to plural complainants, not one girl.
 She said that they did not believe the alleged victims were making complaints on their own accord.